Learn how the world’s largest enterprises are rebuilding work for the AI era.

 Still think skills are the key to future-proofing your workforce?
 Think again.

-In the rush to reskill and automate, most companies are missing a critical piece: the actual work.
+In the rush to reskill and automate, most companies miss a critical piece.
+The actual work.

-Here’s why task-level thinking is the missing link in workforce strategy—and how you can stay ahead as AI reshapes what really gets done.
+Here's why task-level thinking is the missing link in workforce strategy.
+And how you stay ahead as AI reshapes what really gets done.

 Take a skill like "Python" or "negotiation."
 On its own, it doesn't tell you what someone can actually do.